trevnorris/buffer-dispose/README.md

 require('net').createServer(onConnection).listen(8000);
 ```

-Each incoming chunk in the above case is uniquely allocated and can be
-disposed when the operation is complete.
-Though you **must** make sure all
-requests against the data are complete.
-This means you must be aware of any
+Though **make sure** all requests against the data are complete.
+This means you
-asynchronous events.
-In the following example a buffer is queued to be
+must be aware of any asynchronous events.
+In the following example a buffer is
-written to disk, but then memory is released before the asynchronous event
+queued to be written to disk, but then memory is released before the
-is able to finish.
+asynchronous event is able to finish.

 ```javascript
 var dispose = require('buffer-dispose');